-6 In addition to the use of the sixth digit to differentiate between specific navigational aids as explained above, the seventh digit may be used for national purposes, to define areas where the AIS AtoN are located or types of AIS AtoN to the discretion of the administration concerned.
+7 In addition to the use of the sixth digit to differentiate between specific navigational aids as explained above, the seventh digit may be used for national purposes, to define areas where the AIS AtoN are located or types of AIS AtoN to the discretion of the administration concerned.

-7 The details of these MMSI assignments should be made available but not limited to the International Association of Marine Aids to Navigation and Lighthouse Authorities (IALA) and appropriate national authorities.
+8 The details of these MMSI assignments should be made available but not limited to the International Organization for Marine Aids to Navigation (IALA) and appropriate national authorities.

-8 The assigned MMSI to aids of navigation should also be available from the ITU MARS database (see RR No. 20.16).
+9 The assigned MMSI to aids of navigation should also be available from the ITU MARS database (see RR No. 20.16).